 Now I don’t want to be a downer, but if there’s any day during the year when you might accidentally spread some bacteria or make someone sick, it’s Thanksgiving.
 But keeping your meal safe for your family and guests isn’t difficult if you take a few proactive steps.
 Following are some easy food safety guidelines for not only the holiday meal, but every day throughout the year.

 Please note that I won’t discuss how to purchase or store a raw turkey because at this point (as today is Thanksgiving) that ship has sailed.
-If you would like information on this topic, however, go to the USDA’s Poultry Preparation web page.
+If you would like information on this topic, however, go to the Top Holiday Resources and Turkey Tips.

 And because this isn’t the most festive topic, here’s that old Saturday Night Live skit of Dan Ackroyd playing Julia Child to get you into a merry mood first.
 In it, poor Julia definitely needs some food safety tips.